 |Source of River||Mount Everest.|

-The Sun Koshi is known as the River of Gold in Nepal.
+The Sun Koshi refers to as the River of Gold in Nepal.
 The river offers one of the ten best white water journeys in the world.
 It is considered as the ideal river for longer river trip that originates from snow-capped mountains.
 The warm water, beautiful scenery and great camping make this a classic river adventure.
 Intermediate and advanced kayakers may enjoy this trip more.

 Class I: Flat water (Little current)